mcauser/awesome-micropython/readme.md

 #### Onkyo EISCP

-* [eiscp-micropython](https://github.com/cbrand/eiscp-micropython) - Micropython port for the Onkyo-EISCP protocol used amongs others by Pioneer.
+* [eiscp-micropython](https://github.com/cbrand/eiscp-micropython) - Micropython port for the Onkyo-EISCP protocol used, among others, by Pioneer.

 #### Radio